ayushgarg70/ayushgarg70.github.io/nontech.md

 7. The Daily Stoic, Ryan Holiday (2023)
 8. Psychology of Money, Morgan Housel (2023)
 9. Never Finished, David Goggins (2023)
-10. Stillness is the key, Ryan Holiday (2023)
+10. Stillness Is The Key, Ryan Holiday (2023)
 11. Zero To One, Peter Thiel (2024)
 12. The Obstacle Is The Way, Ryan Holiday (2024)
 13. The Book of Five Rings, Miyamoto Musashi (Currently reading)